gokaran-dev/FIFO/README.md

   A concise and clear video explaining the logic behind asynchronous FIFOs and the importance of pointer synchronization.

 - **ChatGPT Assistance**
-  An initial skeleton testbench for both FIFO types was generated using ChatGPT.
-It was then customized and extended with specific corner case tests and concurrent read/write scenarios to enhance robustness and realism in simulation.
+  An initial skeleton testbench for Async FIFO was generated using ChatGPT.

 ---